Code-Institute-Submissions/milestone-project-157/README.md

 - Set up a backend to store a users previous sessions, so they could have a listing of all previous discussions from within the site instead of having to download and storing locally.

 - Add unit tests as well as end-to-end testing with jest testing library to further my confidence in the overall site reliability.

+- I would like to add a toast that fires when the user has completed their session, as well as when they have completed downloading the message logs.

 ## Deployment